Article: Opening the Doors to the Self – Spirit Involvement

 William Baldwin, whose work has centered on spirit depossession, defines three sets of entities in his work: human entities, dark force entities, and extraterrestrial beings.
 Shamans practicing the core, trans-cultural shamanism that Michael Harner has defined, outline three worlds: the Upper World, the Middle World, and the Lower World.
 These worlds are populated by an almost uncountable number of entities.
 Some are helpers and archetypal figures, for which Jung is the best translator in Western psychology.
 According to this model, most of the spirits that are causing problems in a person’s psyche inhabit only the Middle World.
 These are the spirits defined by William Baldwin.
 The spirits of the Upper or Lower Worlds are understood to be more helpful and powerful.
 The shamanic practitioner can call upon Upper and Lower World spirits with whom he has established a relationship for help.
 They can help with the depossession of troubling spirits and help the client begin the process back to integration and wholeness.

 Western psychology has very few interventions that address the issue of spirit possession.
 It does have a set of exhaustive descriptions of the external phenomena associated with DID type states, which, as we have seen, are very similar to those associated with spirit possession.
 And it does use some mind-altering drugs to some effect.
-Neither of these approaches allows access to the internal functioning of the client or his relationship to the spirit that is caught within his psyche.
+Neither of these approaches allows access to the internal functioning of the client or their relationship to the spirit that is caught within their psyche.

 The American Psychiatric Association states: “the essential feature of the dissociative disorders is a disruption in the usually integrated functions of consciousness, memory, identity or perception of the environment.”
 The APA further defines dissociative disorders as an adaptive response to acute trauma because they provide: